No, my lady, you do not think of the greater good.

 Sigrun looked down, waited for a beat, for the moment to pass.
 "So, it's not going to work for me?
 Your spell."

 He nodded.
 "Like 'Vog's Song.'
-Absent hatred, the charms fold in on themselves—useless."
+Absent hatred, or at least rage, the charms fold in on themselves—useless."

 "I've been doing this a long time.
 Am I losing my edge, is that why I don't have any anger to draw upon?"
 She ran her fingers through her hair.
 "Is the situation beyond me?"